Home Web Development Flask Framework Cookbook - Second Edition

 app.run(debug=True)

-Enabling the debug mode will make the server reload itself in the case of any code changes, and it also provides the very helpful Werkzeug debugger when something goes wrong.
+Enabling the debug mode will make the server reload itself in the event of any code changes, and it also provides the very helpful Werkzeug debugger when something goes wrong.

 There are a bunch of configuration values provided by Flask.
-We will come across them in the relevant recipes.
+We will come across them in relevant recipes throughout this chapter.

-As the application grows larger, there originates a need to manage the application's configuration in a separate file as shown here.
-Being specific to machine-based setups in most cases will most probably not be a part of the version-control system.
+As an application grows larger, there is a need to manage the application's configuration in a separate file, as shown in the following example.
+Mostly specific to machine-based setups, it is unlikely that this will be a part of the version-control system.
 For this, Flask provides us with multiple ways to fetch configurations.
-The most frequently used ones are discussed here:
+The most frequently used methods are as follows:

-• From a Python configuration file (*.cfg), the configuration can be fetched using:
+• From a Python configuration file (*.cfg), the configuration can be fetched using the following command:

 app.config.from_pyfile('myconfig.cfg')

-• From an object, the configuration can be fetched using:
+• From an object, the configuration can be fetched using the following command:

 app.config.from_object('myapplication.default_settings')

-• From the environment variable, the configuration can be fetched using:
+• From the environment variable, the configuration can be fetched using the following command:

 app.config.from_envvar('PATH_TO_CONFIG_FILE')